Congressional District # 08

 Site ResponsibilityThis site is being addressed through federal, state, and potentially responsible parties' actions.

 Threats and ContaminantsPCBs have been detected in fish, sediments, and soil.
-Wetland contamination has been identified.
-The health threat of greatest concern is eating PCB-contaminated fish.
+Wetland contamination has also been identified.
+The health threat of greatest concern is human consumption of PCB-contaminated fish.
 Other health threats include direct contact with contaminated river sediments and soils.

 The State began a Remedial Investigation and Feasibility Study (RI/FS) in September 1986.
-Field sampling activities were started in October 1987 and completed in November 1989.
+Field sampling activities began in October 1987 and were completed in November 1989.

 The RI report was finalized in January 1992.
 The FS report, which evaluated various cleanup alternatives, was submitted in December 1997.
 EPA released a proposed cleanup plan to the public in August 1998.
-Because the data used to develop cost estimates were obtained as long ago as 1986, it was determined that additional data should be obtained to develop more accurate cost estimates for the site.
+Because the data used to develop the cost estimates in the FS were obtained in 1986, more than 10 years before the FS report, it was determined that additional data should be collected to develop more accurate cost estimates for the site.

 Additional sampling of the site began in November 1999 and was completed in April 2000.
-These sample data were released to the public in a data evaluation report in May 2000.
-The supplemental FS report was released in early 2001, and EPA issued a Record of Decision (ROD) on September 28, 2001.
-The ROD selected the floodplain and contaminated areas near the Cast Forge facility to be remediated to less than 10 ppm PCBs.
-The river was to be remediated to less than 5 ppm PCBs for the first mile downstream of the facility.
-Remediation was completed in 2005, meeting all ROD requirements.
+The data from this sampling effort were released to the public in a data evaluation report in May 2000.
+The supplemental FS report was released in early 2001, and EPA issued a Record of Decision (ROD) for the site on September 28, 2001.
+The ROD selected a remedy for the floodplain and contaminated areas near the Cast Forge facility which would require remediation to less than 10 ppm PCBs.
+The ROD also required that the river be remediated to less than 5 ppm PCBs for the first mile downstream of the facility.
+Remediation of the floodplain and contaminated areas was completed in 2005, meeting all ROD requirements.
+Recovery of the river sediments is ongoing.

 ContactsRemedial Project Manager, U.S. EPA